1.4 Know the Different Jobs in the Translation Industry

 Localization engineers will work on the technical aspects of larger translation projects.
 They may help translators and project managers with translation tools such as WordFast and Trados.
 Localization engineers are involved in more complex software and website translation.
 They also help with challenges such as converting currencies, dates, and measurement units in a project.

 User Interface Testers

 Testing a translation is required mainly for software translation.
-When a software is translated, not only language is changed.
-Other changes may occur depending of the target end-user.
+When software is translated, not only language is changed.
+Other changes may occur depending on the target end-user.
 How software is sold and delivered changes dramatically around the world.
 The needs that a software fulfills may also change.
-Because of such changes it is key that the end-product is thoroughly tested to make sure both translations and interface adaptations look right from an user perspective.
+Because of such changes, it is key that the end-product is thoroughly tested to make sure both translations and interface adaptations look right from a user perspective.

-- Read the quick guide 'Getting_it_right' from the American Translators Association.
-Although written with translation buyers in mind, it is certainty worth a read to understand the main aspects of translation.
+- Read the quick guide ‘Getting_it_right‘ from the American Translators Association.
+Although written with translation buyers in mind, it is certainly worth reading to understand the main aspects of translation.

 - Go read our next chapter: 1.5 Decide Between In-House and Freelance Translation.

 Or see index for the Ultimate Guide for Becoming a Freelance Translator.